codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

     echo lang('Tests.ordinal', [time()]);

-You should be sure to read up on the MessageFormatter class and the underlying ICU formatting to get a better idea on what capabilities it has, like permorming conditional replacement, pluralization, and more.
+You should be sure to read up on the MessageFormatter class and the underlying ICU formatting to get a better idea on what capabilities it has, like performing the conditional replacement, pluralization, and more.
 Both of the links provided earlier will give you an excellent idea as to the options available.

 Specifying Locale